Flexible working: the law and best practice

-The Equality Commission for Northern Ireland have also developed model policy and procedure template for employers on handling requests for flexible working (PDF, 1.07MB) - you can download and personalise this to your business needs.
+The Equality Commission for Northern Ireland has developed a model policy and procedure template for employers on handling requests for flexible working (PDF, 1.07MB) - you can download and personalise this to your business needs.

-The Equality Commission for Northern Ireland also host free training courses on flexible working on a regular basis as part of their Employer Training Programme.
+The Equality Commission for Northern Ireland also hosts free training courses on flexible working on a regular basis as part of its Employer Training Programme.